a2stuff/a2d/docs/Selector_List_Format.md

 Offset +002.
 There are always 24 entries.
 Each entry is 16 bytes.

-The first 8 entries are for the "run list", regardless of NumRunListEntries.
+The first 8 entries are for the primary run list, regardless of NumPrimaryListEntries.

 +000: LabelLength (byte)